iurebrandao/iurebrandao/README.md

 📫 E-mail: iurebrandao@gmail.com

-I'm Iure Vieira Brandão, I have MSc in AI and a degree in Computer Engineering from University of Brasilia (UnB).
+I'm Iure Vieira Brandão, I have MSc in AI and I'm a graduated Computer Engineer, both from the University of Brasilia (UnB).

 ## :trophy: Certificates
 * Tableau Desktop Specialist [(Link)](https://www.youracclaim.com/badges/0811d45d-fe11-4d51-a45f-f1a27e002b8c/linked_in_profile)